johsteffens/beth/doc/bgfe/bgfe.md

 The Graphical Front End (GFE) is an automatic generated and complete graphic user interface for all public elements in a beth-object.
 It provides ergonomic display, navigation and editing functionality for all elements.

+BGFE uses GTK3 as GUI back-end.
+(See also: https://www.gtk.org/ )

 ## Frame

-The frame is a GFE-unit associated to a beth-object.
-The frame is also a beth object, of course, but going forward, we want to discuss it as distinct from other beth objects.
+The frame is a GFE-unit associated to another beth-object.
 All frames belong to the group `bgfe_frame`.

 A frame consists of sub-frames associated to sub-objects.
 Like leaf-object there exists an associated leaf-frame that cannot further be subdivided.
 In GUI terminology a leaf frame is typically called *Widget*.